 At the distillery, in pre-COVID times you could take a tour and learn about the history of this world-famous brand.
-Unfortunately, because of COVID all tours were on hold and there we no tastings in the store.
-(These will be restored soon they told us.)
+Unfortunately, because of COVID, all tours were on hold, and there we no tastings in the store.
+(These will be restored soon we were told.)

 We were staying overnight with a friend, Annie who lives in Bargara.
 We mentioned to Annie we didn’t get to do any tastings.
-She just happened to have the three Bundaberg Rum Royal Liqueurs in the cupboard, so after dinner, we did the taste test.
+She laughed and went to a cupboard and brought out the three Bundaberg Rum Royal Liqueurs, we’d missed out on at the Distillery.
+So after dinner, we did the taste test.
 All three received a thumbs up.
-We knew we would have to get back to the distillery store to buy them (the Royal Liqueurs can only be purchased at the store!)
+We knew we would have to get back to the distillery store to purchase them (the Royal Liqueurs can only be purchased at the store!)

 I recommend calling into their warehouse facility for a tasting and tour.

 Tip: It’s not something you want to rush, take your time and enjoy!